Untitled

 Evaluation Criteria

-25% Quizzes: weekly in-class quizzes on chapter content
+25% Quizzes: weekly quizzes (two attempts per quiz) on chapter content

 25% Exams: three in-class exams on multiple chapters' content.